 Treatment for Fibroids After Delivery

-When you’ve recovered from postpartum, we are here to help you find the right fibroid treatment that fits your individual needs.
-The Fibroid Fighters Foundation helps women like you find treatment options and centers that can help ease your fibroid pain or bleeding.
-If you’re thinking that the last thing you want to endure is another hospital stay, we completely understand!
+When you’ve recovered from postpartum, you may need to explore fibroid treatment that fits your needs.
+The Fibroid Fighters Foundation can provide information on treatment options and centers to help ease your fibroid pain or bleeding.

-Thankfully, there are nonsurgical treatment options like Uterine Fibroid Embolization (UFE) where you can get fibroids treated in an outpatient setting with no anesthesia or overnight stay.
-When you’re ready to take the next step to a healthier life, we’ll be here.
-Feel free to contact us online or give us a call at 855.455.5262.
+There are nonsurgical treatment options like uterine fibroid embolization (UFE), where you can get fibroids treated in an outpatient setting with no anesthesia or overnight stay.
+For more information, contact us online or email us at [email protected].